 Allegheny Lutheran Social Ministries (ALSM) is a faith-based, not-for-profit organization.
 We touch the lives of more than 3,000 people each year in eight West Central Pennsylvania counties: Bedford, Blair, Cambria, Centre, Clearfield, Fulton, Huntingdon and Somerset.

-ALSM currently offers care at three senior living communities and through ALSM at Home, counseling services, our Senior Daily Living Centers, Head Start and Early Head Start programs, the Family Center of Bedford/Fulton County and care centers for children from birth to 12 years.
-Each year we serve more than 3,000 clients and provide more than $2 million in benevolent care to people who need care but have limited resources.
+ALSM currently offers care at three senior living communities and through ALSM at Home, Head Start and Early Head Start programs, the Family Center of Bedford/Fulton County and care centers for children from birth to 12 years.
+Each year we serve more than 3,000 clients and provide more than $3 million in benevolent care to people who need care but have limited resources.

 ALSM’s team members are dedicated to providing quality, hands-on care that fulfills our mission to serve people with love, compassion and mercy.